SuperShivam5000/adiai/README.md

 Effortlessly switch between language and image generation in one place.
 No payments.
 No login.
 No questions asked.

 AdiAI: Unleash the full arsenal of today’s LLMs, your way.
-Available as a Web App (installable on any platform) and as a native Android application.
+Available as a Web App (installable on any device) and as a native Android application.

 Tech Stack: Typescript, React.js, Vite, IDB-Keyval, Tailwind CSS, Lucide, Capacitor.js, Progressive Web Apps, Python, FastAPI, Textract, Docker, Render (Hosting), [GPT4Free](https://github.com/xtekky/gpt4free)